ShaunCurtis/Blazr.VSA/Documents/Weather/Functional-Programming.md

 # Functional Programming in C#

-This article describes my personal implementation of Functional Programming [FP from now on] in C# and the DotNet Framework, and my personal journey to understanding Monads.
+As programmers brought up on a OOP diet, Functional Programming [FP from now] is a foreign land.
+This article presents my personal implementation of FP in C# and the DotNet Framework, and my journey to understanding Monads.

-My implementation is based on a codebase that implements the following definition:
+It's hard to remember that first point where you saw a chink of light in the otherwise unintelligible articles about Nomands, but this description sticks in my mind, and it sums up what my implmentation is base on.

 > FP is about computing a result.
 When you call a FP function you pass in a value and get back a result.
 There's no mutation of state, no side effects, and no changes to the input value.
 The function takes the input, applies a transform, and returns a new value.

-There are some concessions you need to make if you intend to use FP in C# and the OOP orientated DotNetCore framework:

-1. Object state mutation, but only in a controlled manner.

-My implementation is based on the `Result<T>` and `Result` types, which are immutable.
-They represent the result of a computation, and can be used to handle errors and exceptions in a functional way.
+My implementation has immutable `Result<T>` and `Result` types.
+They represent the result of a computation, and handle errors and exceptions in a functional way.

 ## The Elavated World

-If you've read any literature on FP you'll have come across the *Elevated World*.
+Read any literature on FP and the term *Elevated World* soon crops up.

-*Elevation* is the process of taking a normal type and elevating it to an elevated type.
-My *Elevated World* is the world of `Result<T>` and `Result`.
+Sounds daunting, but *Elevation* is the process of taking a normal type and elevating it to an elevated type.
+My *Elevated World* is `Result<T>` and `Result`.

-The simplest way to elevate a type is to use one of the static construstors.
+The simplest way to elevate a type to `Result<T>` is to use one of the static construstors.
 In a simple console app you could do this:

 ```csharp
 var input = Console.ReadLine();